If you buy an item via this post, we may get a small affiliate fee. Details.

 - Amazon Prime – this powerful $12.99/month subscription platform includes two interesting services.
 Audible Channels gives access to original audio editions of standout articles and news from top sources.
 Prime Reading lets you access a rotating list of Kindle books with Audible narration,

 - Scribd – a subscription-based platform dedicated to digital reading.
-For a monthly fee of $8.99 you will get an unlimited access to digital books, newspapers & magazines, documents, and audiobooks,
+For a monthly fee of $8.99 you will get unlimited access to digital books, newspapers and magazines, documents, and audiobooks,

 - Kindle Unlimited – Amazon’s popular digital subscription, besides about 1.5 million Kindle books and magazines, gives also access to over 20,000 Audible narrations that you can seamlessly play in your ebooks.

 Choose the audiobook platform wisely

 Have you ever tried to switch the ebook platform?
 Decided to move all your Kobo books to Kindle ecosystem or the other way round?